braphael99/NLPGroup5/README.md

 #### Part 5: Results and Analysis

 The outputs are the answer choice (1 or 0 from our earlier preprocessing) that are then evaluated for accuracy using F1 score.
-These evaluation results are then manually stored in a list to graph the results.
+This is hardcoded so please do not forget to change these when you run your versions.
+These evaluation results are then stored in lists to more easily graph the results.
 The next blocks of code are bar charts of our grouped model types of Baseline, Sentiment Analysis, and SQUaD. we then graph the best from these categories in the last bar chart.
 See [here](https://docs.google.com/presentation/d/1K4x0OJyhAfyJciX1ozsdWsNbCaIEuzyqk6jUJZNDq2g/edit?usp=sharing) for our in class materials discussing our procedure and results.

 ### Final Results Expected Performance

 Here are the expected test set performances for our models (accuracies):
-- BERT base-uncased: 0.5123 (51.23%)
+- BERT base-uncased: 0.5185 (51.85%)
 - RoBERTa base-sentiment: 0.4753 (47.53%)
 - DistilBERT base-uncased: 0.4938 (49.38%)
 - BERT base-spanish: 0.5432 (54.32%)